mtth/azkaban/README.rst

 We first create a configuration file for our project.
 Let's call it :code:`jobs.py`, although any name would work.
-Here's a simple example of how we could define a project with a single job and a static file:
+Here's a simple example of how we could define a project with a single job and static file:

 .. code:: python